sakshii2004/MeToo-Movement-Analysis-Sentiment-Themes-and-Impact/README.md

 5. **Understanding the different topics**: Perform topic modeling to uncover hidden themes in the tweets, analyze sentiment distribution within these topics, explore key terms in each topic, and identify influential figures within the topics.

-## Our Goal

-Our primary goal for this hackathon project is to gain better understanding of the #metoo movement and its impact on people as well as to pread awareness about Woman Empowerment, Safety and Crime Rates.
-Additionally, we aim to gain valuable experience, collaborate effectively as a team, and showcase our tech skills and creativity!

 ## Our Project

 ### Project Name: **Me Too Tweets Sentiment Analysis**